Last updated: May 5, 2026

 - How to apply or use it: use the same HHSC application route as QMB.

-- What to gather or know first: Texas policy allows SLMB alongside some Medicaid programs, but you still need full financial proof.
+- What to know first: Texas may allow SLMB alongside some Medicaid programs, but you still need full financial proof.

 Qualifying Individual (QI)